Guides

 Key Points

-• Financial institutions face escalating cyber threats, including ransomware attacks and generative AI sophistication, emphasising the imperative for heightened security measures to safeguard valuable data stored in platforms like Google Drive.
+• Organisations such as financial institutions face escalating cyber threats, including ransomware attacks and generative AI sophistication, emphasising the imperative for heightened security measures to safeguard valuable data stored in platforms like Google Drive.

-• To address these risks, financial institutions are advised to adopt best practices such as strengthening access controls, implementing Multi-Factor Authentication (MFA), educating employees on data security, utilising Data Loss Prevention (DLP) tools, and leveraging Metomic's data security solution to enhance Google Drive security through tailored notifications, swift issue resolution via Slack, and facilitating risk audits for effective sensitive data protection.
+• To address these risks, organisations are advised to adopt best practices such as strengthening access controls, implementing Multi-Factor Authentication (MFA), educating employees on data security and utilising Data Loss Prevention (DLP) tools

 Using Google Drive can bring valuable productivity benefits to companies, but many aren’t aware that storing data on the platform carries significant cybersecurity risks.